getbubblenow/bubble-docs/releases/carnival.md

 # Carnival
 #### version 2.0.0
 Now things are getting wild!
-Introducing Social Media Inbox, it's time to retake control of your social experience.
+Introducing our flagship application: Social Media Inbox.
+Retake control of your social experience!

 This will be our first generally-available public release.